 According to MedLinePlus, stress is a feeling of emotional or physical tension.
 It can come from any event or thought that makes you feel frustrated, angry, or nervous.
 Stress is your body’s reaction to a challenge or demand.
 In short bursts, stress can be positive, such as when it helps you avoid danger or meet a deadline.
 But when stress lasts for a long time, it may harm your health.

 There are various stress management techniques.
-This article mentions the main 5 techniques to relieve stress.
+This article mentions the top five among them.

 “Fake it until you make it.”
 There’s more truth and value in this than you may think!